 We inject and hold natural gas in our Bammel storage facility to take advantage of contango markets (i.e., when the price of natural gas is higher in the future than the current spot price).
 We use financial derivatives to hedge the natural gas held in connection with these arbitrage opportunities.
 At the inception of the hedge, we lock in a margin by purchasing gas in the spot market or off peak season and entering into a financial contract to lock in the sale price.
 If we designate the related financial contract as a fair value hedge for accounting purposes, we value the hedged natural gas inventory at current spot market prices along with the financial derivative we use to hedge it.
 Changes in the spread between the forward natural gas prices designated as fair value hedges and the physical inventory spot price result in unrealized gains or losses until the underlying physical gas is withdrawn and the related designated derivatives are settled.
-Once the gas is withdrawn and the designated derivatives are settled.
+Once the gas is withdrawn and the designated derivatives are settled, the previously unrealized gains or losses associated with these positions are realized.
 Unrealized margins represent the unrealized gains or losses from our derivative instruments using mark-to-market accounting, with changes in the fair value of our derivatives being recorded directly in earnings.
-These margins fluctuate based upon changes in the spread between the physical and financial prices, we will record unrealized gains or lower unrealized losses.
+These margins fluctuate based upon changes in the spreads between the physical spot price and forward natural gas prices.
+If the spread narrows between the physical and financial prices, we will record unrealized gains or lower unrealized losses.
 If the spread widens, we will record unrealized losses or lower unrealized gains.
 Typically, as we enter the winter months, the spread converges so that we recognize in earnings the original locked-in spread through either mark-to-market adjustments or the physical withdraw of natural gas.